AUSGov/IGA-Design-System/src/README.md

     { title: 'Transparent', text: 'Our page patterns emphasise critical information, then contextually weave in news, publications, and events.<br/><br/>We curate related content through modular cards and offer users intuitive navigation patterns to search for and explore topics of interest.' }, ]"/>

+## System specific principles
+We complement the governance framework principles with 2 design system

+### User-centred design
+We champion critical information and tasks first.
+We contextually promote publications, news, case studies, events and videos where there’s an established user need or business requirement.
+Our UI has no unnecessary parts.
+Each element is designed with purpose, and contributes to an integrated, intuitive and seamless user experience.

+### Design integrity
+We follow the system rules.
+We do not apply any of the elements in unestablished combinations.
+The system works holistically and accommodates many interdependencies.
+We do not consider design iterations or improvements

 ## Related Links

 <RowLinkList :list="[